voibhiv/aquagas-monitor/Readme.md

 2. Select the type of your file (in windows should be `CRLF`)
 ![alt text](image-1.png)

-3. Change to `LF` and follow the below instructions
+3. Change to `LF`, save file, and follow the below instructions
 ![alt text](image-2.png)

 <hr>